Tomcc/tomcc.github.io/_posts/2014-07-22-visibility.md

 > *the overdraw here is insane!*

-While all this mess of overlapping polygons wastes a lot of rendering time on desktop PCs too, it's an even worse problem on **tile-deferred** rendering architectures such as those in mobile phones, for a bunch of quite low-level reasons.
+While all of this mess of overlapping polygons wastes a lot of rendering time on desktop PCs too, the issue is even worse on **tile-deferred** rendering architectures such as those in mobile phones due to how they process the fragments.

-**Tile-deferred GPUs** like the ones in mobile phones, from what I gathered, have to keep a list of fragments for each framebuffer pixel in order to perform efficient Hidden Surface Removal.
-This works very well in simple scenes, but makes the scene complexity proportional to the amount of fragments per pixel; in a typical cave scene in Minecraft is far too huge (peaks of hundreds of triangles rendered to the same pixel), and has an obvious impact over performance.
+**Tile-deferred GPUs** like the PowerVR family found in Apple's devices can perform a very efficient Hidden Surface Removal, but at the cost of keeping track of a sorted list of screen pixels.
+This works very well in simple scenes, but the scene complexity becomes proportional to the amount of fragments per pixel; in a typical cave scene in Minecraft is far too huge (peaks of hundreds of triangles rendered to the same pixel), and has an obvious impact over performance.
 In benchmarks with caves on, even the latest iPad Mini Retina couldn’t manage to render above 40 fps, while other slightly older devices such as the iPad Mini/iPad 2 struggled keeping a playable framerate.

-To make caves doable at all, then, we definitely needed a way to hide them when they are not needed, thus reducing the most-evil ovedraw... but it had to be a new approach, as we already explored a couple that didn't really cut it:
+To make caves doable at all, then, we definitely needed a way to hide them when they are not needed, thus reducing the most evil ovedraw... but it had to be a new approach, as we already explored a couple that didn't really cut it:

-Stuff people tried before
+Things people tried before
 ----

 **Minecraft PC's Advanced OpenGL**